Detailed History of Eiffel Tower | Design Proposal, Construction, Controversy & More

 1886

-Despite their selection, a few artists did not accept the idea that a metal tower in the midst of other architectural marvels would be aesthetic or even stable.
-A 300 meter tower was an unheard of structure.
-There was minor opposition against its construction but that did not stop its construction.
+Despite their selection, a few artists did not accept the idea that a metal tower amid other architectural marvels would be aesthetic or even stable.
+A 300-meter tower was unheard-of.
+There was minor opposition against it but that did not stop its construction.

 Construction of the Tower